Dalton and Tomich white logo

 1. Consultation

-In a complimentary consultation, we learn about your situation and the issue you’re facing.
+In a complimentary consultation, we learn about your situation and your issue.

 2. Analysis + Plan

 After the initial consultation, the first step is to analyze your case, review documents, and determine your rights and chances of winning the dispute.
-We provide you our opinion and possible steps forward.
+We would like to give you our opinion and possible steps forward.
 This analysis alone holds tremendous value for our clients as it helps them understand their rights, the best course of action, and if it’s worth pursuing litigation.

 3. Legal Action

-If you decide to move forward with your case, we then begin taking legal action.
-We try to stay out of court where possible, first trying letters and other forms of resolution.
+If you decide to proceed with your case, we begin taking legal action.
+We stay out of court where possible, first trying letters and other forms of resolution.
 However, our lawyers are skilled litigators and will see your case through the entire process if going to court becomes necessary.

 From the Blog